50+ Incredible NFT Statistics (2022)

 Nifty Gateway Statistics

-NFT art sales on Nifty Gateway have surpassed a total value of $250 million (ArtTactic)
+NFT art sales on Nifty Gateway have surpassed $250 million (ArtTactic)

-Nifty Gateway is an online digital art marketplace for NFT art.
+Nifty Gateway is a popular online digital art marketplace for NFT art.
 Since launching in 2018, Nifty Gateway has grown rapidly in terms of sales.

-In December 2020, the total sales figure for NFT art on Nifty Gateway soared to $29.54 million worth.
+In December 2020, the total sales figure for NFT art on Nifty Gateway soared to $29.54 million .

 This total increased by over 2.5x to $76.79 million worth in February 2021.
 And increased further to $105.71 million in March 2021.